Alaa-abdulridha/SerpScan/README.md

 ## Todo
 Feel free to contribute:

-- [ ] Improve the tree view withing the results report.
+- [ ] Improve the tree view within the results report.
 - [ ] Improving the report by marking the dead subdomains from the alive ones.
 - [ ] Making the install.sh file to support the other linux distributions.
 - [ ] Creating install.bat to make an easy installation for windows.